Kirk King

-Kirk King (born December 24, 1975) is a retired professional basketball player.
+Kirkland Maurice King (born December 24, 1975) is a retired professional basketball player.
 He played for the Connecticut Huskies from 1993 to 1997 before being suspended during his senior season for violating National Collegiate Athletic Association (NCAA) rules.
 In 1997, he was drafted into the Continental Basketball Association (CBA), the now-defunct developmental league of the National Basketball Association (NBA).
 While never reaching the NBA, King played professionally for several years in the CBA, the United States Basketball League, the International Basketball League, the Philippines, Greece, Puerto Rico and Venezuela.

 Early life and amateur career

 Born in Baton Rouge, Louisiana, King attended Southern Lab High School.
 He led the school's basketball team to two state championships during his junior and senior seasons.
 He played for the People to People Student Ambassador Program basketball team which traveled to the Dominican Republic in 1994, Italy in 1995 and Spain in 1996.

 King opted to attend the University of Connecticut instead of a Louisiana university following a visit to Connecticut and a tour of the campus.
 After averaging 2.9 points per game in his first two seasons as a reserve player with the Connecticut Huskies, King was given the starting small forward spot going into his junior season (1995–96).

 On January 10, 1996, King set a career high in points with 20 on 10-of-10 shooting from the field, tying a Big East Conference record for number of field goals made in a game without a miss.
 In January 1996, King made 22 straight field goals, three shy on the National Collegiate Athletic Association (NCAA) record of 25-for-25.

 Going into the 1996–97 season, King was the only player on UConn's roster that had experience as a starter and was named the team's captain.
 In January 1997, the NCAA announced that King and UConn sophomore Ricky Moore had been suspended for accepting free airline tickets from agent John Lounsbury to fly back to Connecticut in October 1995.
 King's suspension was for the remainder of his senior season.
 The NCAA gave King a longer suspension than Moore because according to their investigation King knew he was violating NCAA rules.
 UConn was later stripped of their wins during their 1996 NCAA Division I men's basketball tournament run and ordered them to pay back $90,970 in money the school made during the postseason.
 The team made King an undergraduate assistant coach following his suspension, allowing him to attend practices, travel with the team and sit on their bench during games.

 Huskies head coach Jim Calhoun told the Hartford Courant, "Kirk King made a mistake; nothing more, nothing less.
 I think he should be able to play, but I don't run the NCAA.
 What Kirk said to us was more than compelling to me.
 Apparently, it wasn't for other people.
 I can't control that."
 King graduated from Connecticut with a bachelor's degree in sociology.